 \end{table}

 The various ANNs were trained with NOAA-18 AVHRR L1c data, auxiliary information, and cloud optical depth (COD) ``truth'' data obtained from the CALIPSO satellite's LIDAR called CALIOP at 532 nm (\mbox{CAL\textunderscore LID\textunderscore L2\textunderscore 05kmCLay-Prov-V3-01}).
-AVHRR Ch3a data were generally excluded.
-We trained the day ANN with all remaining AVHRR channels, but also excluded Ch3b to be consistent with those NOAA platforms that switch between Ch3b transmission at night and Ch3a at day (NOAA-16, NOAA-17, MetopA).
+AVHRR Ch3a data were excluded.
 For night and twilight conditions, we produced ANNs both with and without Ch3b data input.
 This was necessary to avoid misclassification of very cold clouds and/or land surfaces due to Ch3b's very low signal-to-noise ratio.
-Next to the round robin days (?), we selected 12 additional representative training days in 2008 that satisfy basic requirements in terms of collocation between NOAA-18 and CALIPSO, representation of cloud optical depth seasonality, and global coverage.
+In addition to the days evaluated in the ``Round Robin’’ comparison, we selected 12 further training days in 2008 that contain collocations between NOAA-18 and CALIPSO, represent cloud optical depth seasonality, and provide global coverage.
 Prior to training, CALIPSO COD values were set to be $\le$ 1.
 Auxiliary data input are the ERA-Interim skin temperature, a snow/ice mask derived from ERA-Interim snow depth and sea ice concentration, and the USGS land/sea mask.
 Finally, we applied a simple correction algorithm to remove a viewing-angle dependency of retrieved ANNCOD.

-The binary cloud mask is finally estimated by classification of ANNCOD data into clear and cloudy through a set of threshold values.
+The binary cloud mask is estimated by classification of ANNCOD data into clear and cloudy through a set of threshold values.
 The thresholds themselves vary depending on illumination and surface conditions, namely land, sea, and snow/ice cover (\autoref{tab:ANN_thresholds}).
 As the ANN was trained with AVHRR data only, differences in spectral response functions need to be considered before the ANN can be applied to MODIS and AATSR.
 We derived appropriate coefficients through linear regression analysis between collocated satellite observations for each input channel pair (\autoref{tab:ANN_coefficients}).
 The resulting coefficients were applied to MODIS and AATSR satellite data before ANN input.

 \begin{table}[h]